zkemail/.github/profile/README.md

 The flow of login with email will be that users put in their email addresses into a website, and then replying to a confirmation email logs them in.
 Behind the scenes, they are getting an ephemeral ECDSA session key with temporary permissions to the assets in their email wallet.
 The magic-link-style email comes from a relayer and authorizes the ephemeral key, and any reply to that email confirms that ephemeral key as the signer for that email address on any website.
 That website can continue to use that browser-specific temporary ECDSA keypair until the user switches or loses their device, at which point they can do the flow again to authorize additional ECDSA keypairs.
 This will be a completely decentralized drop-in replacement for signin with email for crypto-native apps that expect ECDSA signers.
 We currently have a beta MVP you van try out at [prove.email/docs](https://prove.email/docs) > Oauth API.

-## Relayer

-Our open source [relayer](https://github.com/zkemail/email-wallet/tree/main/packages/relayer) allows anyone to self-host or cloud-host with the ability to:
-1) Use our Dockerimage to immediately deploy any ZK proof to a rapid, autoscaled, 64 core proving instance to do proofs in the cloud.
-Note that privacy will be leaked to AWS in this case, so the only usecase is succinctness.
-2) Interface with the ZK proving protocol via sending emails, via built-in SMTP and IMAP servers that can authenticate with any gmail account.

-## Other public goods

-We have produced several OSS public goods.
-We would like to publish them on NPM and Cargo soon, but till then you can directly refer to these repos.

-- **Halo2 Benchmarking**: We have open sourced a [halo2 wasm benchmarking repo](https://github.com/Divide-By-0/halo2-secp) that runs any halo2 wasm code in the browser on 100 instances in parallel for any browser on any operating system (mobile or desktop), and spits out the mean running time and variance.
-We intend to publish this as an easy to use Cargo and NPM package soon for others to use.
-- **Halo2 Optimizations**: We have various halo2 circuits to split verifiers, divide circuits for faster parallel client side proving, and many others.
-- **DKIM Selector Scrapers**: We have a [DKIM key and selector archive](https://archive.prove.email) that anyone can contribute to, and that we use to get selectors for uncommon websites which we have received emails from in the past, and stores it to a database.
-- **Circom Hash to Curve on the Grumpkin Curve**: Our [circuits](https://github.com/zkemail/circom-grumpkin) enable proving the private set intersection (PSI) protocol in ZK, which we use for decentralized relayer communication, so that relayers cannot censor unfavorable queries.

 ## Audits

-Our SDK has had several audits -- one by Y Academy and Secbit Labs in November 2023, three by PSE Security on the circuits, email-wallet, and account recovery, one by Ackee on account recovery smart contracts, and one by ZKSecurity on the circuits.
-We released a stable 1.0 version in November 2023, our latest audited versions in Summer 2024.
-You can aee report PDFs and fixes in our [docs](https://zkemail.gitbook.io/zk-email/zk-email-verifier).
+Our SDK has had several audits -- one by Y Academy and Secbit Labs in November 2023, three by PSE Security on the circuits, email-wallet, and account recovery, one by Ackee on account recovery smart contracts, one by ZKSecurity on the circuits, and one by Zellic on ether-email-auth.
+We released a stable 1.0 version in November 2023, our latest audited versions in Fall 2024.
+You can aee report PDFs and fixes in our [docs](https://zkemail.gitbook.io/zk-email/audits).

 ##  Roadmap